How to create an index using Joe bot

 - Use the

-execcommand with special HypoPG query, e.g.SELECT * FROM hypopg_create_index('create index on pgbench_accounts (bid)'). - Use the
+execcommand with a HypoPG query, for exampleSELECT * FROM hypopg_create_index('create index on pgbench_accounts (bid)'). - Use the

-plancommand instead of theexplaincommand to get the Plan without execution, as hypothetical indexes can be taken into account only there.
+plancommand instead of theexplaincommand to get the plan without execution, since hypothetical indexes are only taken into account there.

 Joe bot uses a restricted database user that is not allowed to create extensions.
 Therefore, to use hypothetical indexes, you must configure DBLab Engine to install the HypoPG extension at snapshot preparation time.
 To do so: